epfl-si/loginfirst/README.md

 3. ???
 4. Profit!

-(Step 3 probably involves, you know, putting some work into your project — which ought to be easier now that your boss isn't pestering you anymore about that flash of “sensitive” subscription data being shown to unauthorized users, which probably includes himself at this stage of the project, right behind that `alert()` box that tells him to go pound sand)
+(Step 3 may involve, you know, putting some work into your project)

 # How It Works